Written by Lauren A. Weber in Criticism and Research | 13.05.2019

 Students who are hesitant to engage with Shakespeare might find an entry point here through their cultural familiarity and experiential unfamiliarity with 90s culture and aesthetics.
 Both Shakespeare’s Othello and Nelson’s O warp and expand on generic tropes in order to complicate the relationship between action and interiority.
-In light of the discussion here, I will leave you with this quote from Nelson, and urge you to reflect on how our students are still interested in 90s culture and American hip-hop, and how we can use the complexity of both the original text and its adaptations to discuss what is going on in teens’ minds and on their screens:
+In light of the discussion here, I will leave you with this quote from Nelson, and urge you to reflect on how our students are still interested in 90s culture and American hip-hop, a genre created and popularised by African Americans, and how we can use the complexity of both the original text and its adaptations to discuss what is going on in teens’ minds and on their screens:

 The facts, as concern the story's racial elements, are far more intriguing than the fiction.
 One irony of American hip-hop culture is that white suburban kids strive to emulate the inner city tastes in dress and manner of speech that are described in rap music or depicted in its videos.
 Teenagers in the South are as hip-hop as they are Southern, making Odin far easier for students to venerate and therefore far easier for Hugo to envy.
 Just as Othello first catches Desdemona's attention because her father can never tire of the Moor's stories of ''hairbreadth 'scapes i' th' imminent deadly breach,'' so Odin's peers at Charleston's (fictional) Palmetto Grove Academy would worship rather than fear this singular embodiment of hip-hop culture in their midst.
 (Tim Blake Nelson, ‘FILM; There’s a Price You Pay for Getting Too Real: Delay’, The New York Times, online archives 2001)